Parmar7862/hyperbolic-Node/Command.md

 # Hyperbolic Node Run Guide

 - No need high end PC or Laptop to start node
-- You can run node using mobile also
+- You can run node using mobile phone also
 - Download the app for mobile users: https://play.google.com/store/apps/details?id=tech.ula&pli=1

 # Download Dependencies